c6p/c6p.github.io/content/posts/tools.md

 - [ShellExView](https://www.nirsoft.net/utils/shexview.html) and [ShellMenuView](https://www.nirsoft.net/utils/shell_menu_view.html) — **Context menu editor.** ShellExView is for shell extensions (i.e. 7-Zip submenu) and ShellMenuView is for static items in right click menus.
 - [RapidEE](https://www.rapidee.com/en/about) — **Environment editor.** Even though Windows 10 eased the environmental variables' management, RapidEE still has a place with its automatic invalid path check.
 - [LockHunter](https://lockhunter.com/) — **File unlocker.** In case of those nasty situations where some file or disk is locked, so you can't delete/move or safely unmount.
 Just use from right-click menu or drop on it.
-- Process Hacker — system monitor
+- [Process Hacker](https://processhacker.sourceforge.io/) — **System Monitor.** Can replace Task Manager.
+More powerful.
+It can filter task list and doubles as a lock-hunter.
 - [SpaceSniffer](http://www.uderzo.it/main_products/space_sniffer/) or [WizTree](https://wiztreefree.com/): **Disk space analyzer.** SpaceSniffer's UI is cleaner, but WizTree is faster to analyze disk.
 I used to be a user of [WinDirStat](https://windirstat.net/) whose UI is identical to WizTree, however it is slower than both options.
 - [Everything](https://www.voidtools.com/) — **Instant Search.** Alternative to Unix locate.
 Although this tool only locates files by name, it is instant and lightweight, while Windows Search is both resource intensive and slow.
-Whenever I am on a Windows desktop without Everything I just feel lost.
+Whenever, I am on a Windows desktop without Everything I just feel lost.
 - [WinMerge](https://winmerge.org/) — **Directory/file diff-merge.** I am using it for recursive comparison and merge of directories.
 Files are, most of the time in version control, otherwise launching a text editor is simpler.
 - [dupeGuru](https://dupeguru.voltaicideas.net/): **Duplicate finder.** Simple and quick.
 TODO: Make use of music and picture specific features advertised.
 - [Winaero Tweaker](https://winaero.com/winaero-tweaker/) — **System customizer.** Widely known.
 Contains many tweaks for appearance and behavior of your Windows.